-O Then, there is a ten question multiple choice and true/false quiz for each of the chapters of the textbook that the course will cover.
-The chapter quizzes are 45 minute timed quizzes and will close at the deadline.
+The quizzes are 75 minute timed quizzes and will close at the deadline.
+Any answers saved after the deadline will not be counted towards the grade.
 These are "open book" quizzes but you will probably not have enough time to look up all the answers without reading and studying the material prior to taking the quiz.
 Do not click on the link until you are ready to take the test as once you enter the quiz and get out of it, you cannot re-enter the quiz.
 Quizzes will not be accepted after you surpass the time limit or after the deadline so plan ahead.
 Late quizzes aren't accepted.
-Practice quizzes are available to use as a study tool and are taken from the same test bank as the chapter quizzes.
-If you fail to submit 6 quizzes you may be dropped from the course.
-Your TOP 10 quiz grades will count towards your grade for this portion of the class.